mikeshulman/narya/README.md

 | pi.
 (A : ty Γ) (B : ty (ext. Γ A))
 ]
 ```
 Note that the context Γ is a non-uniform parameter of the datatype `ty`.
-And its encoding:
+Here is its encoding as a single definition:
 ```
 def ctx_ty : Σ Type (X ↦ (X → Type)) ≔ (
   ctx ≔ data [